rstudio-conf-2020/shiny-start-finish/README.md

 ## Prework

 1. Bookmark this page.
 This is where the most up-to-date schedule will be shown.
 This repo contains the materials for the workshop: Slides, projects, ...
-The file organization is explained [here](file_organization.html), under `Slides/file_organization.html`.
+The file organization is explained in `Slides/file_organization.Rmd`.

 2. Read the [general information](https://docs.google.com/document/d/1_-uhk9dQt_LhpdUrmrCMgcznS79xyZ6EDQHrY1rhfhI/edit) for workshop participants posted by RStudio.